What impacts your data usage

 - Moderate use of social media

-Note: If your existing Internet plan is delivering its stated speed but is still too slow for your needs, consider.
+Note: If your existing Internet plan is delivering its stated speed but is still too slow for your needs, consider upgrading your plan.

 Other activities, however, consume lots of data.
 To avoid overage charges, be aware of (all values approximate):